C-LAEF/claef_1k_doc/docs/Logs.md

 nav_order: 8
 ---

+### 25.9.2025 06 UTC
+- Technical testperiod stopped due to technical issues.
+Forecast range reduced to +6h for perturbed member, only 00/06/12/18 UTC for CTRL run with long fcst range as well as 00/12 UTC for EnVar Member 01.

 ### 22.9.2025 06 UTC

 - Major upgrade of the suite, start with full ensemble for technical test period